 - Prepare the eggplants by peeling strips on their skin.
 Keep the top on.
-Cut a slit in each eggplant with going all the way through.
+Cut a slit in each eggplant without going all the way through.

 - Fill a large bowl with cold water and add 1 tsp salt to the water.
 Stir and place the eggplants in the salt water.
 Soak them for 30 minutes.

 - Meanwhile, heat 2 tbsp olive oil in a pan over medium heat and saute onion until translucent.
 Add in minced garlic and cook until golden brown.

 - Add in ground beef and brown it completely.
 Add diced green pepper and tomato to the ground beef mixture and cook for a few minutes.

 - Add in tomato paste, salt and pepper to the filling and mix well.

 - Discard the salt water and gently squeeze the eggplants.
 Dry them using a paper towel.